bii15/aplikasi/README.md

 ------------------------------------------------------------------------------------------------------

-Go through Gautham_OTMS_report.pdf to understand more It has complete information regarding the project and its Implementation
+Go through Galang_OTMS_report.pdf to understand more It has complete information regarding the project and its Implementation

 -----------------------------------------------------------------------------------------------------